 Mr. Aurbach has dual history and journalism degrees from the University of Wisconsin-Madison and a Masters in City and Regional Planning with a focus on Sustainability from the Catholic University of America.
 He has previously served on the board of the Cleveland Park Historical Society, Connecticut Avenue Pedestrian Action, and the Rock Creek Conservancy.
 He serves on the District of Columbia Historic Preservation Review Board, and is a member of the steering committee of the community group Ward3Vision.

-Allison Davis is the Director of Strategic Planning in Metro’s Office of Planning.
+Allison Davis is the Vice President of Planning in Metro’s Office of Planning.
 She advances a vision for the Authority’s medium and long-range goals, needs, and plans for all modes within the Authority and to regional and local jurisdictional partners.
 She helped author Momentum, WMATA’s first strategic plan in a decade, and developed ConnectGreaterWashington, the regional transit plan for 2040, which outlined the need for transit expansion to meet expected demand.

 Prior to Metro, she worked for Arup, a multinational engineering, design, and planning firm in New York City and PADECO, an international development consultancy in Tokyo, Japan.
 She received her Master degrees in Transportation and City Planning from MIT and her Bachelor of Science in Operations Research and Industrial Engineering from Cornell University.
 She lives in the District and has been car-free since 2003.

 Ronald Eichner is managing member of New Legacy Partners.
 He is a real estate professional with a long-standing commitment to the importance of urban design, sustainable planning, and responsible real estate development in the Washington, DC area.